spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 #### Create WorkerPool

-To create an auto-registered worker pool, you just need to deploy a WorkerPool resource without token and privateKey fields:
+To create an auto-registered worker pool, deploy a WorkerPool resource without the `token` and `privateKey` fields:

 ```yaml
 kubectl apply -f - <<EOF